 To promote successful and healthy aging for older veterans, experts say that they also need to be socially connected and engaged with other people.
 For veterans with PTSD, getting regular exercise has always been key to their recovery.
 It is also important to have someone who will talk to them or just listen to their stories.
 However, all of these have been directly challenged by “stay-at-home” and physical distancing policies.
 And because their daily activities had been disrupted due to this pandemic, there is also a possibility that this can cause a negative impact on their cognitive ability, which may lead to poorer quality of life or some disturbances to their mental health.

 So, how do we manage the veterans’ mental health during this difficult time?
 Does our government offer resources or any positive actions which are aimed to help the veterans in dealing with the negative feelings that they are dealing with during these trying times, such as feelings of anxiety or depression or fear?

 You can readily call the National Center for Mental Health if you are among those who are experiencing emotional turmoil in these trying times.
+Similarly, BetterHelp is always available to talk a veteran through your worries.
 The private sector and non-government organizations are now in collaboration offering online consultation services through free telephone hotlines.